microsoft/rag-experiment-accelerator/docs/evaluation-metrics.md

 You can choose which metrics should be calculated in your experiment by updating the `metric_types` field in the `search_config.json` configuration file.

+Additionally, it is important to note that when evaluating your RAG solution, it is best practice to determine the stability of LLM-based responses by reporting the average metrics over several runs of the same inputs.
+Furthermore, if using LLM-based evaluators/metrics, it is crucial to validate these evaluators/metrics by assessing their performance on specific data and tasks.
+One way to achieve this is by calibrating them against human-evaluated responses that are balanced and range from “good” to “bad.”
+A general guidance about evaluating LLMs can be found [here](https://github.com/cse-labs/opsplaybook/blob/99f7cb69d9d0c2887d803c45e633a14f0d0e7825/docs/code-with-mlops/technology-guidance/generative-ai/working-with-llms/evaluation/general-evaluation-guidance.md).

 ## Configuration Example

 ```json